theilgaz/MyVirtualKeyboard/README.md

 ## How it works?

 ShowKeyboardOn(AControl: TControl) makes VK visible and focused on AControl.

-HideKeyboardOn(AControl: TControl) makes VK disabled and still focused on AControl ShowKeyboardOnForm makes VK enabled in form.
+HideKeyboardOn(AControl: TControl) makes VK disabled and still focused on AControl.

+ShowKeyboardOnForm makes VK enabled in form.

 HideKeyboardOnForm makes VK disabled in form.